inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

 Network layer protocols in INET are not restricted to IPv4 and IPv6.
-INET nodes such as :ned:`Router` and :ned:`StandardHost` can be configured to use an alternative network layer protocols instead of, or in addition to, IPv4 and IPv6.
+INET nodes such as :ned:`Router` and :ned:`StandardHost` can be configured to use alternative network layer protocols instead of, or in addition to, IPv4 and IPv6.

 Node models contain three optional network layers that can be